Business delegate pattern: Structure

 Requests to access underlying business services are sent from clients, and lookup services are used by business delegates to locate the business service components.

 Components

 Basic components are Business delegate, Lookup service and business service.

 Business delegate

-Control and protection are provided through business delegate which can have two types of constructures, without ID and with ID, where ID is a string version of the reference to a remote object such as EJBHome or EJBObject.
+Control and protection are provided through business delegate which can have two types of structures, without ID and with ID, where ID is a string version of the reference to a remote object such as EJBHome or EJBObject.

-Lookup Service
+Lookup service

 Business service is located by lookup service which is used by the business delegate.
 The implementation details of business service lookup is encapsulated by lookup service.

-Business Service
+Business service

 This a business-tier component, such as an enterprise bean or a JMS component, which provides the required service to the client.